- Several studies have linked vitamin D deficiency to coronavirus infection and more severe COVID-19.

 Avena says it is difficult to get enough vitamin D from foods.
 “So taking a supplement may be advised,” she says, “but always check with your doctor first.”

 Meltzer says he takes 4,000 international units (IU) per day.
-The National Institutes of Health says this is the upper limit of what is safe for the vast majority of people.
+The National Institutes of Health says this is the upper limit of what is

 “Don’t consume more than 4,000 IU per day of vitamin D without your doctor’s permission,” said Avena.
 “It exceeds the safe upper limits of intake.”